ABOUT THE ASSESSMENTS

 Skills Tests

 Do you have the skills to back up what you’ve got on your resume?
-Many companies have been burned before by hiring candidates who inflated their skillsets on their resumes.
+Many companies have been burned before by hiring candidates who inflated their skills on their resumes.
 Skills tests help confirm you’ve got the basic competencies required to succeed on the job.
-For the most part, these are computer literacy and software knowledge tests.
-Think typing skills, or knowledge of Excel.
+For the most part, these are computer literacy and software knowledge tests like:

 These tests help you prove your abilities for the day-to-day skills required on the job and boost the hiring manager’s confidence in your capabilities.
-If you have the skills required, these tests will be a breeze!
+If you have the required skills, these tests will be a breeze!

 Emotional Intelligence Tests

-Emotional intelligence, or EI, is more than just a buzzword.
-It’s a powerful ability that can benefit you in a variety of different careers.
+Emotional intelligence, or EI, is a powerful ability that can benefit you in a variety of different careers.
 Emotional intelligence is the ability to understand emotions and to use them productively.
-EI contributes to your ability to work well with others, understand other peoples’ emotions, and influence and inspire your team.
+EI contributes to:

 Aptitude Tests

 Cognitive aptitude assessments evaluate your ability to think critically, learn, and solve problems.
 No matter the job, these are valuable skills to have that reliably predict success in the role.
-In fact, research has shown that cognitive aptitude is one of the single best predictors of job performance.
+In fact, research has shown that cognitive aptitude is one of the best predictors of job performance, which is why so many employers have their candidates take aptitude tests.

-While they may seem intimidating at first, these are standardized tests that actually level the playing field when it comes to getting hired.
+While it may seem intimidating at first, these standardized tests level the playing field when it comes to getting hired.
 Since the test scores are purely objective and everyone takes the same test, they help reduce bias in the hiring process.
 And since the science is so strong, performing well on these tests can really help you stand out from other candidates and propel your application to the next stage of the hiring process.
-In many cases, cognitive aptitude assessments can help you get noticed for a role that you may have been overlooked on based on resume alone.
+In many cases, assessments can help you get noticed for a role that you may have been overlooked on based on resume alone.